ungive/loon/api/specification.md

 The `max_cache_duration` indicates the maximum duration in seconds for which the response data may be cached on the server.
-A value of 0 indicates that the data should not be stored in any cache.
+A value of 0 indicates that the data should not be stored in any cache, but this is not guaranteed, as external systems might still cache the response.
-This value is limited by the `max_cache_duration` in the `Constraints`.
+This value is limited by the `cache_duration` in the `Constraints`.
-If the `max_cache_duration` in a `ContentHeader` exceeds the constraints, the value is simply capped, without any errors.
+If the `max_cache_duration` value exceeds the constraints, the value is simply capped, without any errors.

 The `filename` may contain an optional filename,